PierreThoumsin/PierreThoumsin/README.md

 - 👋  Hi, I’m @PierreThoumsin
 - 👀  I’m interested in Fullstack and Front dev
-- 🌱  I’m currently learning @EPITECH in Coding@cademy
+- 🌱  I learned @EPITECH in Coding@cademy
 - 💞️  I’m looking to collaborate on my Student Project
 - 📫  How to reach me ?
-IZI men : pierre.thoumsin@epitech.eu
+IZI mates : pierre.thoumsin@epitech.eu

 <!---
 PierreThoumsin/PierreThoumsin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.